EXPLORE THIS STORY

 Dominant angle identified — does not reflect unanimity of this country’s media

-Neo-Ottomanism: claimed universal mediator position
+Neo-Ottomanism: universal mediator role claimed

-Transactional diplomacy: climate policy as negotiation lever
+Transactional diplomacy: climate policy as negotiation leverage

 Discover how another country covers this same story.